 There are three different stages of hair growth, and whether or not a hair will grow back depends at which stage it is removed.

-Anagen is the growing stage.
-An anagen hair will normally be deep in the dermis; it will have searched out of a very good blood supply for nutrition, and will subsequently be a lot stronger hair.
+- Anagen is the growing stage.
+A anagen hair will normally be deep in the dermis.
+It will have searched out for a very good blood supply for nutrition and will subsequently be a lot stronger hair.
 As the therapist removes a hair at anagen – when it is still connected to the blood supply – she is most likely to destroy part of it or permanently remove it.
 A hair removed at anagen has a bulb at the end.

-Telogen is the resting stage.
+- Telogen is the resting stage.
 Hair stays in the follicle for three to five months, waiting to be shed.
-It will then either be shed normally or will be pushed out by a new telogen, she is far less likely to remove hair for good because the hair has stopped growing.
+It will then either be shed normally or will be pushed out by a new telogen.
+The therapist is far less likely to remove hair for good because the hair has stopped growing.
 A hair removed at telogen has a blunt end.

 Jenny is a highly trained Electroligist and has honed her skills since 1998, providing the utmost professional service and assuring you of fabulous results!
 What are you waiting for?